There is a great deal of

 be done to test its validity.
 The conclusions of the experiment or further

-circumstances before researchers accept it as a fairly
+variety of circumstances before researchers accept it as a fairly reliable

 2. The same steps are not